nebius/js-sdk/docs/api/generated/nebius/billing/v1alpha1/interfaces/EstimateBatchResponse.md

 > `optional` **monthlyCost**: [`ResourceGroupCost`](ResourceGroupCost.md)

-Defined in: src/generated/nebius/billing/v1alpha1/index.ts:396
+Defined in: src/generated/nebius/billing/v1alpha1/index.ts:397

 Estimated monthly cost for all resources in the batch.
-Calculated as hourly*cost * 24 \_ 30 (720 hours) for resources running continuously.
+Calculated as hourly_cost _ 24 _ 30 (720 hours) for resources running continuously.